*Using Commitment Of Trader data from CFTC to identify potential correlations to inform trade positioning*

 In regards to the future potential of this project, I personally would like to investigate the positioning of producers and managed money for cotton over an even longer period of time.
 This would either further support the theory of a positive correlation as seen in 2 year and 5 year data, or it could change things and make me aware that there are time duration limitations.

 I have also already started work on producing an easier to understand indicator based on the long and short positioning of producers and managed money by creating a ratio.
-This could then be used to find levels in the ratio where, more often than not, the asset price has then started to move.
+This could then be used to find levels in the ratio where, more often than not, the asset price has then started to reverse direction.
 This would get us one step closer to finding a tradable strategy.
 An example of this ratio on a chart can be seen below.

 As you can see, the spikes in the long/short ratio of managed money positions does often align itself with high asset prices for cotton futures where a drop in price follows.
 This is keeping me interested and wanting to dive deeper into this project.